http://www.readwritethink.org/classroom-resources/calendar-activities/1939-marian-anderson-denied-20471.html

 April 09

-In 1939, Marian Anderson was denied permission to sing at Constitution Hall in Washington, DC.
+In 1939, Marian Anderson was denied permission to sing at Constitution Hall.

 Marian Anderson planned on singing at Constitution Hall in Washington, DC, which was owned by the Daughters of the American Revolution (DAR).
 They refused to let her perform because she was African American.
 Eleanor Roosevelt, outraged by this show of prejudice, arranged for Anderson to sing at the Lincoln Memorial instead.